25

 Learning Point: Diuretic resistance in heart failure is multifactorial, involving reduced absorption, compensatory nephron hypertrophy, decreased renal perfusion, and neurohormonal activation leading to enhanced sodium retention.

-๐Ÿ“š Reference: Diuretic Therapy Module - Resistance Mechanisms
+๐Ÿ“š Reference: Diuretic Resistance Mechanisms

 Case Presentation